Huang-jiacheng/hello-word/readme.txt

-Git is a version control system.
+Git IS a version control system.
-Git is a free software.
+Git Is a free software.

+add change this file